 EQ203-15 Globalisation and Education

-To develop a deeper understanding of globalisation as it applies to education
+To develop a deeper understanding of globalisation as it applies to children and education

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 Possible case studies